Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 and a particular individual.
  ![alt text](images/parent.PNG)
-- **Authoritarian parents** Parents who are rigid and punitive and value unquestioning obedience from their children
+- **Authoritarian parents** Parents who are rigid and punitive and value unquestioning obedience from their children
 - **Permissive parents** Parents who give their children relaxed or inconsistent direction and, although they are warm,